aws-samples/aws-refactoring-to-serverless/patterns/parallel_to_sns_scatter_gather.md

-# Replace Parallel state with SNS for Scatter-Gather pattern
+# Replace Map with Scatter-Gather

 ## Description